Intellectual Disabilities Services

 - Adaptive Skills

-Strawberry Fields, Inc. provides licensed community homes for individuals with intellectual disabilities in small residential settings, serving one to four individuals in each home.
+Strawberry Fields, Inc. provides licensed community homes for individuals with intellectual disabilities in small residential settings, serving one to three individuals in each home.
 The homes are designed to provide each individual with a community setting to experience and learn basic life skills.
 Dedicated Direct Support Professionals encourage and assist individuals to achieve greater independence, opportunities for growth, and increased involvement within their community.
 SFI addresses the unique needs of individuals with intellectual disabilities and assists them to reach their fullest potential.
 The primary goal is to enhance the quality of life for each individual by providing opportunities for community integration.

 Residential Services are provided to protect the health and welfare of the individuals living at the home by assisting them in acquiring, retaining, and improving self-help, socialization, and adaptive skills necessary to reside successfully in their home and community.
 Individuals are encouraged to be as independent as possible and receive support based on their needs and choices.